C and O Employees' Hospital Association

 Medicare does not cover any other services or tests ordered by a chiropractor (including x-rays or massage therapy).

 This is equipment needed for medical reasons, which is sturdy enough to be used many times without wearing out.
-COEHA covers certain durable equipment items such as oxygen, oxygen equipment, wheelchairs, hospital beds, etc. COEHA does not cover maintenance, repair, or replacement of such items.
+COEHA covers certain durable equipment items such as oxygen, oxygen equipment, wheelchairs, and hospital beds.
+COEHA does not cover maintenance, repair, or replacement of such items.
 Only one of each article is covered.

 There is a one time limit of $25,000 per lifetime.
 COEHA will cover the deductible and/or coinsurance after Medicare for this procedure.
 Surgery must be due to a medical necessity and preauthorization by COEHA is required.